 Every relationship operates on its own unique set of rules and boundaries.
 It’s up to you to discover what you want in your relationship and to communicate it.

-For example, if having kids is important to you, then it’s better to express it rather sooner than later.
-This way, both you and your potential partner can determine whether you’re compatible for each other.
+For example, if having kids is important to you, it’s better to express it sooner rather than later.
+This way, both you and your potential partner can determine whether you’re compatible with each other.

-Otherwise you might end up pushing your partner or yourself to become a square peg in a round hole.
+Otherwise, you might push your partner or yourself to become a square peg in a round hole.
 Needless to say, this is a recipe for unfulfilling relationships and life.

-Open communication and honesty are one of the main pillars of every healthy relationship.
+Open communication and honesty are the main pillars of every healthy relationship.

 Here are some questions to as yourself:

 - What are your top 5 needs in a relationship?

 - Are your values compatible?